 Harris Wittels: (Most) Everyone Loves Phish

-The creator of the Analyze Phish podcast shares the techniques that nearly converted Scott Aukerman and Adam Scott into Phish fans.
+Following the news of Harris Wittels' tragic passing yesterday, we offer this piece which he contributed to our 40th Anniversary issue last March.
+Wittels drew on his experience as the creator of the Analyze Phish podcast to share the techniques that nearly converted Scott Aukerman and Adam Scott into Phish fans.

 I've found myself having the following exchange many times throughout my life: Some person will see my Phish T-shirt and say, “You like Phish?”
 Then, I say that I do and then they—without being prompted—let me know they, in fact, do not like Phish.
 What’s weird is 98 percent of these people will even admit they “haven’t heard much Phish.”
 They just don’t like ‘em.
 They don’t like “45 minute guitar solos” and they like “songs.”
 “Hey, me too!”
 I’ll say.